Lessons learned from three years of pursuing a photography side project

 Project name

-Use tools like namecheckr to check the availability of your project name and if the domain name and social media handle are already taken.
+It’s also important to check if your project name is already in use as a company name.
+Use tools like namecheckr to verify the availability of your project name, as well as whether the domain name and social media handles are already taken.

 Time management